 The court did not agree with the IRS.
 It noted that the taxpayer had a right to the tax refund as of midnight on December 31, 2014, the last day of the taxable year, and the refund belonged to the taxpayer until the time the government issued notice and actually set off the refund on May 2, 2016.

 IRS Setoff Allowed if No Improved Position

 Issues involving tax refunds can be one of the most difficult aspects of bankruptcy and tax law.
-These rules rules require careful planning.
-Not only are they result in the loss of the tax refunds, they can also result in the bankruptcy case being converted or even dismised.
+These rules require careful planning.
+Not only are they result in the loss of the tax refunds, they can also result in the bankruptcy case being converted or even dismissed.